How can technology strategy be compared to grade school? Let me tell you.

 Right away this morning I provided guidance on the measurable results I wanted to see and tied compensation to those results, not effort.
 I put in place a way for us to measure progress, other than effort.

 After doing some more thinking, I was struck by how much this situation reflects exactly how many mid-sized businesses deal with technology.
 Too often when we first visit with a potential client, what we can easily see is that there are no methods of measuring what’s going on.
 There’s no technology strategy or plan.
-There’s no ongoing monitoring of the environment to get any idea of how well things are performing.
+There’s no ongoing monitoring of the environment to get an idea of how well things are performing.
 There’s no tracking of service requests.
 There’s no budget.
 If there are IT staff, they’re working long hours, they’re fatigued and burnt out, and the business is dissatisfied with the level of support.

 One of the very first things we do when we start working with a client is to establish monitoring and measurement.
 We can’t support what we can’t measure.
 We can’t tell if things are improving unless we have goals and we measure performance and progress.
 We work with the business management to create a technology strategy, and to establish measurable processes and procedures.
-In every case we’ve seen so far, this turns dysfunctional environments around, and does it quickly.
+In every case we’ve seen so far, this turns dysfunctional environments around and does it quickly.

 Is your business grading your technology operations using “E” for effort?
 If you can’t measure and monitor what you’re doing, you can’t make changes that improve the situation.
 More importantly, though, if you don’t know what you’re working toward all you can measure is effort – and effort alone is a poor indicator of progress.